A-Alexandrov2021/nlg-project/README.md

 # NLG-Project

+Writing philosophical monologues (based on Seneca) Implementation: Angular-Node.js-Tensorflow.js-NLP Models.
+Service App is deployed on production HTTP Server with Node.js ( optional on DOCKER container )

+## It is planned to create a similar service based on the model trained on Plato's Socratic Dialogues

 This project was generated with [Angular CLI] (NODE.js v.14.17.0)

 You can test the running of service application in browser on the local address http://localhost:80/ by deploying from the DOCKER container or production HTTP Server (s. repository file  server.js)